-Make a report of 5-10 pages describing your implementation and your experiments, on a level of detail such that others could repeat your experiments themselves.
+Make a report of 6-8 pages describing your implementation and your experiments, on a level of detail such that others could repeat your experiments themselves.
 In particular, this includes reporting the compiler version, compilation options, and machine characteristics (at least disk, RAM, and cache sizes).
 Use many plots of your experimental data (not tables), and make sure it is explained what they show.
 Draw conclusions based on the observed data.
-Code should be given as an appendix (not included in the page count above).
+Plots should be given as an appendix (not included in the page count above), code should be online available and an url to it should be given in the report.